ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: This restricts scrubbing to this hour of the day or later.
               Use ``osd scrub begin hour = 0`` and ``osd scrub end hour = 0`` to allow scrubbing the entire day.
-Along with ``osd scrub end hour``, they define a time window, in which the scrubs can happen.
-              But a scrub will be performed
+Along with ``osd scrub end hour``, this delimits a time window in which scrubs can start.
+Note that in cases where the PG's last scrub was longer ago than the current time minus the ``osd scrub max interval``, a scrub will be performed whether the time window allows or not.
-              no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
-:Type: Integer in the range of 0 to 23
+:Type: Integer in the range; of 0 to 23
 :Default: ``0``

 ``osd scrub end hour``

-:Description: This restricts scrubbing to the hour earlier than this.
+:Description: This restricts scrubbing to hours earlier than the configured value.
-              Use ``osd scrub begin hour = 0`` and ``osd scrub end hour = 0`` to allow scrubbing for the entire day.
-Along with ``osd scrub begin hour``, they define a time window, in which the scrubs can happen.
-But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
+              Use ``osd scrub begin hour = 0`` and ``osd scrub end hour = 0`` to allow scrubbing throughout the entire day.
+Along with ``osd scrub begin hour``, this delimits a time window in which scrubs can start.
+Note that in cases where the PG's last scrub was longer ago then the current time minus the ``osd scrub max interval``, a scrub will be performed whether the time window allows or not.
 :Type: Integer in the range of 0 to 23
 :Default: ``0``